brendannee/whereisbart.com/README.md

 # WhereisBART.com

 Whereisbart.com is a live visualization of the estimated positions of all BART ([Bay Area Rapid Transit](https://bart.gov)) trains.
 The positions are estimated using realtime arrival predictions from the [BART API](https://www.bart.gov/schedules/developers/api.aspx).
 The estimated travel time between all stations was determined and trains are plotted on a map.
 The map assumes normal operating conditions - any delays in the BART system will cause the estimated positions on the map to be inaccurate.

 The map layer is the [Google Transit layer](https://blinktag.com/google-transit-layer-through-google-maps-api/).

-The data is refreshed every 15 seconds.
+The data is queried every 5 seconds and refreshed as needed.

 ## Live Site